Medicine Ball Overhead Throw

 Exercise / Chest, Shoulders, Triceps

-What is Medicine Ball Overhead Throw?
+Overview Of Medicine Ball Overhead Throw

 The Medicine Ball Overhead Throw is a dynamic and explosive exercise that involves lifting a weighted medicine ball from the starting position and throwing it with force.
 The explosive nature of the throw emphasizes rapid muscle contractions, promoting speed and power development.
 It’s a versatile movement that can be incorporated into various training routines, from general fitness workouts to sports-specific training.